dnanexus/dxWDL/doc/ExpertOptions.md

 # Proxy configurations

-Some organizations place a proxy between the internal machines and external hosts.
+Some organizations place a proxy between internal machines and external hosts.
 This is done for security, auditing, and caching purposes.
-In this case, the compiler cannot contact the dnanexus API servers directly, it must route its requests through the proxy.
+In this case, the compiler cannot contact the dnanexus API servers, unless is routes its requests through the proxy.
 Do achieve this, set the environment variable `HTTP_PROXY` (or `HTTPS_PROXY`) to point to the proxy.
 For example, if you perform the following on the command line shell: